Yearly Family Photobooks

 few little tips to make things easier.
 So I thought I’d share some below.
 I’d love to hear others!

 - Research photo book companies: I seriously feel like I’ve used so many of the main photo book companies: starting from Apple, to Shutterfly, Chatbooks, Costco, Artifact, Nations Photo Lab, and plenty more.
 I kind of like to change it around, and have usually just checked Groupon for photo book deals around the holidays and used that one.
+To be honest, I’m surprised at just how many places can customize photo books for you.
+It must mean that other people like to have them just as much as me.
+In fact, my friend has recently told me about another place that can make them for you too.
+She said that Custom Photo Books, that you can get from places like Giftlab, is the best thing that she’s ever done for her family.
+It was the perfect gift for her daughter when she finished college, and it has given her a lifetime of memories in one book.
+That is the beauty of photo books, and now that I know about Giftlab, I might have to try their service too.
+I like mixing it up.
 The only downside is not having the exact same process each year, but I like the variety.
 I’m sure eventually I’ll switch to the same format, but right now I use different ones for different things.
 For example-I like to use Chatbooks for individual trips or kid year books since it’s more simple and way less time consuming.
 But for a yearbook, I like making big ones that will print nicely and last.
 This year I used Nations Photo Lab and it’s nicer than ever!
 The actual book material is so nice and everyone who has seen it has asked me about where I got it!

 - Organize from day one.
 I know this is hard, but it makes all the difference.
 In the past I have always gone back through ALL of my photos at the end of the year and it’s so overwhelming.
 Now each month I pull photos into a folder to save them for our yearbook.
 I have folders for each month, and also for some main events (trips, birthdays, etc) so that when I upload them into the photo book I can have groupings of the exact photos I want.
 It helps to have the blog because when I organize photos into different posts I just save the ones I want for my book after.
 Keeping up at least monthly on photos makes all the difference!